Branch Technical Position on Concentration Averaging and Encapsulation

 In 2007 the NRC staff performed a strategic assessment of the NRC's regulatory program for LLW.
 The staff undertook this effort in recognition of significant new and emerging LLW disposal issues.
 The strategic assessment identified a need to update the CA BTP.
 The CA BTP has the potential to increase the flexibility of disposal of certain types of LLW, particularly sealed sources, ion exchange resins, and irradiated hardware.
 The strategic assessment stated that the staff will use risk-informed approaches and knowledge that were not available when the BTP was developed and last updated (in 1995).

 In SECY-10-0043, the staff provided the Commission with an analysis of issues related to LLW blending.
 In the Staff Requirements Memorandum (SRM) for SECY-10-0043 (SRM-SECY-10-0043), the Commission directed the staff to revise the blending position in the CA BTP to be risk-informed and performance-based.
 With this decision, the staff was in a position to update the entire CA BTP, not only addressing blending, but also the remainder of the CA BTP topics that addressed mathematical averaging of radioactivity concentrations.
-Revising the CA BTP aligns with the NRC’s position of moving towards a risk-informed performance-based regulatory approach.
+Revising the CA BTP aligned with the NRC's position of moving towards a risk-informed performance-based regulatory approach.
 Refer to the NRC public website on LLRW blending for more information on this topic.

 (*) The others are protection of the general population from releases of radioactivity; protection of individuals during the operation of the facility (as opposed to after the facility is closed) and stability of the disposal site.